+Description

-Description: Media Filters are typically proprietary two -chambered underground concrete vaults that reduce both TSS and other pollutants (e.g., organics, heavy metals, soluble nutrients).
+Media Filters are typically proprietary two -chambered underground concrete vaults that reduce both TSS and other pollutants (e.g., organics, heavy metals, soluble nutrients).
 After larger particles settle out in the first chamber, stormwater flows through the specific filter media in the second chamber.
 Selection of the specific media largely depends on the pollutant targeted.

-Advantages/Benefits:
+Advantages/Benefits

 Suitable for specialized applications, such as industrial sites, for specific target pollutants

-Preferred for redevelopments or in the ultra-urban setting when LID or larger conventional practices are not practical
+Preferred for Redevelopments or in the ultra-urban setting when LID or larger conventional practices are not practical

-Disadvantages/Limitations:

-May require more maintenance
+Disadvantages/Limitations

+Requires intensive maintenance

 Performance varies depending upon media

-TSS removal variable, depending on media
+TSS/TP removal variable, depending on media

 “Wet” systems that are designed to retain water can cause mosquito and vector problems unless access points are sealed